-Summer may be coming to an end but that doesn't mean you can't enjoy a weekend staycation.
+With spring on the way, it's the perfect time to enjoy a weekend getaway in Ireland.
 Here's where to stay and what to do in the beautiful town of Westport, Co Mayo

 I recently indulged in a two-night trip to Westport, Co Mayo and I'm already planning my return.
 Everything about the town, from its stone bridges to its warm, friendly people, added to its character (and the view of nearby Croagh Patrick was a special bonus).